beeware/briefcase/docs/background/getting-started.rst

 ===============

 In this guide we will walk you through setting up your Briefcase environment for development and testing.
-We will assume that you have a working Python install, and an existing project.
-If you don't have an environment set up yet, this `guide <https://docs.python.org/3/using/index.html>`__ will help you get started.
+We will assume that you have a working Python 3 install.
+If you don't have Python 3 set up yet, this `guide
+<https://docs.python.org/3/using/index.html>`__ will help you get started.

 .. note::